RozalinaZaharieva/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 ### Example: A rectangle with a size of 10 x 10 asterisks

-Draw, on the console, a rectangle with a size of **10 x 10** asterisks.
+Write a program that draw, on the console, a rectangle with a size of **10 x 10** asterisks.

 |Input|Output|
 |---|---|